 After you've designed your hiring plan it is time to define the most important steps of the hiring process.
-Since there are already a number of articles out there with long lists of steps you should follow when hiring a new candidate, in this article we will focus on five most important steps you should always have in mind.
+Since there are already a number of articles out there with long lists of steps you should follow when hiring a new candidate, in this article we will focus on the five most important steps you should always have in mind.

 1. Identifying Hiring Needs

 The title of this step basically says it all.
 Before you decide to hire for new positions you should have a clear idea of whether that is because you are filling a newly opened position or you are expanding your business in a certain direction.
 This decision is ultimately reflected by the needs and requirements of the management of your organization.
-Therefore, identifying hiring needs ends up being a one of the most important elements in your hiring plan.
+Therefore, identifying hiring needs ends up being one of the most important elements in your hiring plan.

 2. Creating a Recruitment Plan

 After carefully examining the needs of your organization and concluding that there is indeed a need for new hires, you should create a detailed recruitment plan.
 This step, if done correctly, has the power to guide all of the following steps in a systematic and meaningful way.
 More specifically, creating a detailed recruitment plan will enable you to have a look at the current and future needs of your company and will set up a direction in which your hiring strategy will go to.
-Within a recruitment plan, you should identify the positions that you wish to hire for, the exact time you wish to have those positions filled, have a notion of how you want to advertise your positions and finally identify all the steps that your candidates will go through once they express desire to work for your company.
+Within a recruitment plan, you should identify the positions that you wish to hire for, the exact time you wish to have those positions filled, have a notion of how you want to advertise your positions, and finally identify all the steps that your candidates will go through once they express a desire to work for your company.